Paulette Weber: Career

 The interview ended with a Weber statement: "Balloon tourism is the king of tourism."

 Death

-Weber died in October 1954, due to progressive loss of hydrogen due to the porous coating of her balloon, a common defect at the time.
-Despite having thrown all its ballast overboard, the aircraft sank into the waters of the North Sea.
-It was her 235th ascent in a balloon.
+Paulette Weber died in October 1954, whilst making her 235th balloon ascent.
+The accident was caused by the progressive loss of hydrogen via a defect in the porous coating of her balloon, a common issue at the time.
+Despite having thrown all the ballast overboard, the balloon sank into the waters of the North Sea.